zacfrulloni/The-Lovable.dev-Holygrail-Zero-to-Ship-in-5-Days/README.md

-# Lovable Zero to Ship in 5 Days — The Holy Grail
+# Vibe Coding Zero to Ship in 5 Days — The Holy Grail

 *A simple, story-style path from idea to live app (with copy-paste prompts).*